Balancing out Bias: Achieving Fairness Through Balanced Training: Demographic Factors Improve Fairness

-Our setting differs from other debiasing methods in that we assume the demographic attribute is available at training and prediction time, while techniques such as adversarial training and INLP only require the attribute for training.
-This richer input allows for more accurate predictions, courtesy of the demographic-specific encoder.
+Our setting differs from other debiasing methods in that we assume the demographic attribute is available at training and prediction time, while techniques such as adversarial training~\citep{li-etal-2018-towards} and INLP~\citep{ravfogel-etal-2020-null} only require the attribute for training.
+This richer input allows for more accurate predictions, courtesy of the demographic-specific encoder, but limits applicability at test time.
+For better applicability, we also relax this requirement by replacing demographic factors with a non-informative prior in \cref{sec:soft_averaging}.

-If the training dataset is imbalanced and contains spurious correlations between task labels and demographic attributes, a naively trained model will learn and possibly amplify dataset biases.
-The gated model, with its explicit conditioning and group-specific encoding, will be particularly vulnerable to bias.
-However, this problem can be ameliorated with balanced training techniques like instance reweighting or down-sampling, as described above.
-The key question, which we address in the \emph{Experiments} section, is whether the increased expressivity of the gated model is sufficient to counter its propensity for bias.

-Although the gated model naturally requires the demographic attribute at test time, we also evaluate a condition where this is not available.
-Instead, we take a Bayesian approach by evaluating $p(y|x) = \sum_g p(g) p(y|g,x)$, where we can control the prior explicitly.
-For example, under a uniform demographic attribute prior, we simply average the predictions $p(y|x,g)$ and $p(y|x,\neg g)$.
-This Bayesian approach can be approximated by soft averaging whereby the activation of all demographic specific encoders are uniformly averaged inside the model, i.e., $g_{i,j} = \frac{1}{|G|}$, rather than selecting only one in the standard gated model (i.e., $g_{i,:}$ is 1-hot).\footnote{Results for Bayesian averaging vs.\ soft in-network averaging were near identical, hence we report only the latter.}

-When the protected attribute is observed at test time the soft averaging method may still prove useful, which we use as a means for fine-tuning the balance between accuracy and bias.
-Specifically, we consider non-uniform encoder averaging conditioned on the gold protected attribute, $g^\ast$, with the two encoders weighted by either $\alpha$ and $1-\alpha$, or $1-\beta$ and $\beta$, respectively, according to the value of $g^\ast$.
-Values of $\alpha, \beta < 0.5$ mean the protected label is (softly) preserved, while values $>0.5$ mean the label is flipped.
-In cases where the model is biased towards or against a demographic group, it may be advantageous to use these two additional parameters to correct for this bias, by disproportionately using the other group's encoder.